-ISHAM is a world wide organization that represents all clinical scientists and fundamental researchers with interest in fungal diseases and fungus-like infections.
+ISHAM is a world wide organization that intends to represent all medical mycologist, clinical scientists and fundamental researchers with interest in fungal diseases.

 ISHAM is an independant society that is non-political and non-discriminatory.
 It exists solely to encourage and facilitate the study and practice of all aspects of medical and veterinary mycology.

 The Society aims to make recent developments in mycology available to everyone.
 We particularly try to help those who don’t have sufficient means to participate in these developments, and therefore wish to devote a share of our resources to young mycologists and workers in developing countries.

 ISHAM was founded in 1954 at the VII International Congress of Botany with 150 members and has subsequently expanded to become an international body representing more than 900 individuals who work professionally with fungal diseases and pathogenic fungi.